amitofsk/dandy/docs/Dandy.md

 Back to writing code for the computer in Python using the IDLE IDE.
 This example reads the data from the microcontroller.
 It also picks off the part of the json that we're interested in.
 This example does not use a GUI.
 We'll add a GUI in the next section.

+Make sure your microcontroller is still plugged in and running the example from the last section.
+Also make sure you've closed your Mu or Arduino IDE.
+Additionally, set port for your computer, near line 11.

+(See file src/examples/serialReaderParse.py)

 ```python
 import serial
 import serial.tools.list_ports as port_list